AdamPurnomo/Deep-Learning-based-Grasp-Planning/README.md

 Description of each folder

 1. Development
 This folder contains all files for the development of the system.
-It has 2 subfolders.
+It has 3 subfolders.
   * Network
     contains training data, test data, and script for training and test the network
   * Simulation
     contains script for performing simulation and generating synthetic data.
 The generated synthetic data is saved inside the Image folder.
 The main file for creating synthetic data is `synthetic_data_generation.py`.
     The rest of them are modules.
+  * Utility
-All python script modules contain documentation of each function.
+    cotains python module used for data preprocessing All python script modules contain documentation of each function.
 Please take a look at the particular python file to look more in detail what each function does.